I’m going to show you how to put together a quick, last-minute Thanksgiving centerpiece DIY that’s a perfect addition to your fall decor.

 Table Runner and Garland

-Select a festive table runner that matches your table.
+If you’d like, select a festive table runner that compliments your Thanksgiving dinner table.
 I put the runner on the table along with the cake stand and have the garland going around and running almost the length of the table.

-I’ve left a little space on each end of the table so there is room to place butter, gravy, cranberry sauce, or whatever small dishes will fit!
+I’ve left a little space on each end of the table so there is room to place salt and pepper, butter, gravy, cranberry sauce, or whatever small dishes will fit.

 Cake Stand